marith/SimpleWebSocketServer/README.md

 The library also supports multiple clients via multithreading.

 The WebSocket connection automatically closes if the opening handshake is unsuccessful.
-It also closes the connection under the given conditions:
+It also closes the connection under given circumstances.
+In any of these cases, the server sends a closing frame in return, and closes the connection:
   - If the client is inresponsive (no pong is recieved)
   - Unsupported data (opcode) is recieved
   - Closing frame is recieved
-  In any of these, the server sends a closing frame in return, and closes the connection.

 <br>